CyberSecuriTim/osTicket-post-install-config/README.md

    - Assign an email address of your choosing
      - NOTE: the email username may be whatever you like but the email's domain must be a recognized email domain (eg. gmail.com or outlook.com)
-   - Assign a usernamer of your choosing
+   - Assign a username of your choosing
    - Check the "Administrator" field underneath "Status and Settings" as well
-     - This will give this agent access to the Admin panel.
+     - This grants the agent access to the Admin panel.
    - Set the password for this agent by selecting the "Set Password" button beside the username.